 - Coffee chicory powder that is filter coffee powder that is used

-- Coffee has to be prepared quick to retain the heat of milk and decotion.
+- Coffee has to be prepared quick to retain the heat of milk and decoction.

-- thick and strong decotion makes a good coffee, of course you can adjust the quantity of decotion but a thin decotion makes a boring coffee
+- thick and strong decoction makes a good coffee, of course, you can adjust the quantity of decoction but a thin decoction makes a boring coffee

-Coffee and Tea are two most addictive things which no south Indian can live without.
-Filter coffee mornings make the day worthwhile. and a masala chai evenings helps boost us to run a bit longer and active.
+Coffee and Tea are the two most addictive things which no south Indian can live without.
+Filter coffee mornings make the day worthwhile. and a masala chai evening helps boost us to run a bit longer and active.

 traditional south Indian filter coffee video